What classes do you teach?

 If I could gift you with a starter set, it would include the following:

 - A decent machine in good repair that you enjoy and understand.
+For me that is a BERNINA :-)

 - A straight stitch plate for your machine.

 - A Teflon sheet for the bed of your machine to make the quilt easy to move (Supreme Slider, Sew Slip, etc).
+I prefer Supreme Slider.

-- Something in/on your hands for good grip: quilting gloves, Quilter’s Halo, glycerin, quilting discs, etc)
+- Something in/on your hands for good grip: quilting gloves, Quilter’s Halo, glycerin, quilting discs, etc) I use Wonder Grip gloves.

 You can quilt the world if you’ve got all that!